apache/beam/website/www/site/content/en/documentation/programming-guide.md

 You can find available Coder functions in the [coder](https://pkg.go.dev/github.com/apache/beam/sdks/go/pkg/beam/core/graph/coder) package.
 {{< /paragraph >}}

+{{< paragraph class="language-typescript" >}}
+Standard Typescript types like `number`, `UInt8Array` and `string` and more are coded using builtin coders.
+Json objects and arrays are encoded via a BSON encoding.
+For these types, coders need not be specified unless interacting with cross-language transforms.
+Users can build custom coders by extending `beam.coders.Coder` for use with `withCoderInternal`, but generally logical types are preferred for this case.
+{{< /paragraph >}}

 > Note that coders do not necessarily have a 1:1 relationship with types.
 For